ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

+## [MANUSCRIPT SECTION] 4.Analytic vs. Statistical Generalization

+### Why N=1 Is Appropriate Here
+Analytic Generalization (AG) generalizes findings to theoretical propositions, not populations.
+This is a two-step process:
+1. Making a conceptual claim linking case findings to specific theory
+2. Applying that theory to implicate similar situations

+Critical Distinction: The case is not a statistical sample.
+It is selected because it is critical, unique, or revelatory.
+The replication logic treats the single case as a single experiment used to refine or support theory.
+What Cannot Be Claimed: Statistical inference about how many people will experience this transformation, or population-level effect sizes.

+---

 ## [MANUSCRIPT SECTION] 4.
 Calibration Playbook
+DRAFTING

 The core control principle: Scaffolding is meaningful only relative to the challenge gap.
 Different gaps (size and type) require different levels and kinds of scaffolding.
 **Dimension 1: Quantity**